raindogdance/FAQ/wasabi.md

 ### Why is the minimum mixing amount a weird number?

-The output value changes each round to ensure that you can que a coin and have it remix (mix over and over again - increasing the anonymity set, improving privacy).
+The output value changes each round to ensure that you can queue a coin and have it remix (mix over and over again - increasing the anonymity set, improving privacy).
 As a result the round mixing amount will often be a specific number which generally decreases as the rounds proceed, with a reset once a lower bound is reached.

 # Post-Mix